 Our school day morning routine is pretty simple:

 - Eat breakfast

 - Get dressed

 - Put shoes on and pack the school bag

 And in there, there is usually time for play, or even a quick morning show on PBS because the boys usually wake up quite early.

 Unfortunately, during that free play, I often hear a lot of negative comments lately.
-And it needs to get turned around before school starts so they’re not talking like at school to their classmates, or even their teachers.

 “Get out of my way!”